vtexdocs/help-center-content/docs/announcements/en/abandoned-cart-app-configure-it-quickly-and-easily.md

 author: 5WE9zkDdoqqUMRbxIgmp1o
 slug: abandoned-cart-app-configure-it-quickly-and-easily
 legacySlug: abandoned-cart-app-configure-it-quickly-and-easily
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: A new app makes it easier to send emails to customers who have interrupted their purchases.
+announcementSynopsisEN: 'A new app makes it easier to send emails to customers who have interrupted their purchases.'
 ---

 If a potential customer visiting your store adds products to the cart and identifies themself with their email, this is a strong indication of purchase intent.
 Therefore, the interruption of this purchase flow should be handled as a lost opportunity.